 Week 1 Lecture: Introduction

-Week 2 Lecture: Unit of Study Outline and Intro to Mars Lab
+Week 2 Lecture: Unit of Study Outline and Details of Course outline.

 Attributes listed here represent the key course goals (see Course Map tab) designated for this unit.
 The list below describes how these attributes are developed through practice in the unit.
 See Learning Outcomes and Assessment tabs for details of how these attributes are assessed.